tersesystems/dynamic-debug-logging/README.md

 You want to enable some debug statements in the application, but only some of them.
 You could be testing out a new feature, hunting down a bug, or verifying the execution flow.

 Once you have these debugging statements, you want to dump them out of the application and examine them in detail, without going through your operational logging stack (ELK, Splunk, etc).
+You may want to pull logs from multiple instances or multiple services and make them all available at once so you can track the flow across logs.

 ## Overview